cosmog-org/config-scripts/README.md

  cosmog configuration scripts

 1. **redroid_init.sh**
-    - This script is written to take your new server from nothing to running Cosmog
+    - This script is written to take your new server from nothing to running Cosmog.
-    - This will pull in both redroid_host.sh and redroid_setup.sh
+    - This will pull in both redroid_host.sh and redroid_setup.sh.
+    - Config files for redroid_host.sh, Cosmog and Houndour will be auto generated based on answers to questions.
     - **SCRIPT HAS ONLY BEEN TESTED ON UBUNTU SYSTEMS.
 YMMV**